tachibana-shin/assistant.koplugin/README.md

 The plugin supports extensive customization through `configuration.lua`.
 See the [sample file](https://raw.githubusercontent.com/omer-faruq/assistant.koplugin/refs/heads/main/configuration.lua.sample) for all options:

 - Multiple AI providers with different settings
-    - A underscore in `provider` means to use the first part as handler, the later part can be various.
+    - An underscore in `provider` means to use the first part as the handler, various profiles for each API.
     - TODO: Switch different model profile in UI (not implemented yet).
 - Display preferences
     - Hide highlighted text at the top